How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Manual spreadsheets leading to errors or delays.
 Studies indicate that approximately 90% of spreadsheets contain at least one significant mistake.
 According to Agicap's 2025 Mid-Market Survey, 26% of companies still consolidate their cash positions manually using Excel spreadsheets – an error-prone and time-consuming process.

-Lack of real-time data mean missed cash risks or opportunities.
+Lack of real-time data means missed cash risks or opportunities.
 Traditional month-end reporting can leave finance teams flying blind for weeks at a time.
 Manual processes such as paper-based reporting, manual data entry, and spreadsheet-based analysis are slow with a higher risk of errors and inaccuracies.

 Fragmented cash visibility across accounts or business units.
 Fragmented cash visibility across accounts or business units can significantly undermine forecasting accuracy—dropping by as much as 19% as the number of bank accounts, legal entities, and currencies increases.
 Many finance leaders still rely on unreliable cash flow forecasts, which can result in missed investment opportunities and higher bank overdraft costs.